To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Digging deep: Land reform could fail beneficiaries if the soil and veld are depleted in the process.
 (Paul Botes)

 South Africa’s valuer general, an office created under the Property Valuation Act, will receive public comments until June 21 about its proposed methodology to calculate the value of land identified for land reform.

 The Act mandates the valuer general to set a value, not based on the market, that is just and equitable, as stipulated in section 25(3) of the Constitution, when calculating compensation for expropriation.

 The framework for a just and equitable settlement outlined by the Constitution allows the courts to be flexible when arriving at a value, but the draft regulations prescribed by the valuer general provide a fixed formula, which is: value = current use value + market value divided by 2 minus historical acquisition benefits and state subsidies.

 “Current use value” is not calculated in the same manner as productive value and is defined as the net present value of cash inflows or other benefits that the property generates for the owner under lawful use.
-In other words, the “value” will largely be based on the difference between market value and the income the property generates for the owner.

 This formulation poses a number of serious questions: Is this fair to landowners who acquired their land at market value?
 And what about bondholders who extended loans on the basis of market value?